Styled Shoot behind the scenes

 black african skin tone wedding makeup beauty

-Jen made the mini top-hat and elegant calla-lilly headdress using fabric to match the dress for our styled shoot behind the scenes
+Jen made the mini top-hat and elegant calla-lilly headdress.
+She used fabric to match the dress for our styled shoot behind the scenes.

-Jen says “This photoshoot was unusual for me because it allowed me to be a bit naughty and creative making shapes when making the headpieces; for the purple hat I didn’t just want to do a traditional straight mini top hat, I wanted to make one more unique with curves.
-So the brim is actually one of my mini button hats I have turned upside down and cut & wired & the crown of the hat I blocked or made using a glass candle holder that had the right curvy shape, so when put together the shapes are a bit more sweeping & striking.
+Jen says “This photoshoot was unusual for me because it allowed me to be a bit naughty and creative making shapes when making the headpieces.
+For the purple hat I didn’t just want to do a traditional straight mini top hat, I wanted to make one more unique with curves.
+So the brim is actually one of my mini button hats.
+I have turned it upside down and cut & wired & the crown of the hat I blocked or made using a glass candle holder that had the right curvy shape.
+So when put together the shapes are a bit more sweeping & striking.

 bespoke shoed bridal ivory gold and teal leather